Skip to main content

 • Verify those checks are running in your CI provider

-• If using Push-triggered mode, ensure the check names in trunk.yaml exactly match your CI job names
+• If using Push-triggered mode, make sure the check names in trunk.yaml exactly match your CI job names

 • Verify your CI workflows trigger on pushes to trunk-merge/** branches